bcgov/api-specs/geocoder/singleLineAddressFormat.md

 #Single-Line Address Format Specification

-An address may be represented by a single line (string) in one of the formats listed below.
+A physical address may be represented by a single line (string) in one of the formats listed below.

 In each format, a term in square brackets is optional, a term in square brackets followed by an asterisk means the term may appear zero or more times, and a term in square brackets followed by a plus sign means the term may appear one or more times.